dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 I wanted to play around with the colour, stroke and transparency.
-For this design I changed the colours and made the stroke bigger and the line transparent.
-I'm not sure about the transparent stroke for the line because even though it matches with the circles, it doesn't match with the outside line.
+For this design I changed the colours, made them white and a cream colour and I returned the stroke to the original size (4).
+The similar colours do make it difficult to see the different elements and the transparency.
+I think I will keep the colours very different.

 The eight parameters per letter are now: